 Community Bank are established in Nigeria to stimulate economic development which hither to the mainstream.
 Commercial Bank had not been able to effectively do at the grassroots area of the country, it was in line with this vision of economic development that Gwada Community Bank Limited Gwada also came into limelight in the year 1995 primarily to provide banking and financial services to the community in its area of its operation.

 Ownership Structure of Gwada Community Bank Limited Gwada

-As a result of the decree establishing community bank, the ownership structure of GCB is substantially held by the community development association in its area of its location and other ownership held basically by groups and individuals alike.
+As a result of the decree establishing community bank, the ownership association in its area of its location and other ownership held basically by groups and individuals alike.